Cfeusier/Cfeusier.github.io/_posts/2015-02-28-language-features-and-closures-in-javascript.markdown

 ## Scopes

-1. scope = part of program where a binding between a variable and value is valid
-1. lexical scope = regions of source code where variable name reference has meaning (no access errors)
 1. default scope in JavaScript is global
 1. ‘{‘ of a function declaration delimits the entry to a new lexical scope
 1. lexical scope enforces access rules
 1. scopes can be nested
 1. variables are either global or local to a single function (lexically scoped)
-1. in-memory (dynamic) scope = in-memory storage sytem (data structure) for holding variables and their values
-1. in-memory scope structures are called execution contexts
-1. in-memory scopes == dynamic scopes == execution contexts
 1. lexical scopes have one-to-many relationships with in-memory scopes (1 lexical scope for the code—n dynamic scopes, with one for each invocation of the function associated with that scope program run
-1. in-memory datastores will be built to keep track of all variables available to function objects
-1. an in-memory datastore is created anew for every invocation of a function to isolate the running of each function
 1. thus, for each lexical scope there could be 0-many in-memory scopes/execution contexts (depending on how many times the function has been executed)
-1. the current in-memory scope/execution context is where the interpreter first does lookup
-1. the execution context has a key-value mapping inside it

 ### function properties (language features) that allow for closures in JS: